DTS, Inc.

-DTS, Inc. (an initialism of its original name, Digital Theater Systems) is an American company that makes multichannel audio technologies for film and video.
+DTS (an initialism of its original name, Digital Theater Systems) is an American company that makes multichannel audio technologies for film and video.
 Based in Calabasas, California, the company introduced its DTS technology in 1993 as a competitor to Dolby Laboratories, incorporating DTS in the film Jurassic Park (1993).
-The DTS product is used in surround sound formats for both commercial/theatrical and consumer-grade applications.
+The technology is used in surround sound formats for both commercial/theatrical and consumer-grade applications.
 It was known as The Digital Experience until 1995.
 DTS licenses its technologies to consumer electronics manufacturers.

-DTS, Inc. was acquired by Tessera Technologies Inc. in December 2016 and combined under the newly created Tessera Holding Corporation.
+DTS, Inc. was acquired by Tessera Technologies Inc., in December 2016 and combined under the newly created Tessera Holding Corporation.
 The combined company was renamed to Xperi Corporation in February 2017.

 History

 DTS was founded by Terry Beard, an audio engineer and Caltech graduate.
 Beard, speaking to a friend of a friend, was able to get in touch with Steven Spielberg to audition a remastering of Spielberg's film Close Encounters of the Third Kind mixed in DTS.
-Spielberg then selected DTS sound for his next film, Jurassic Park (1993) and with the backing of Universal and its then-parent Matsushita Electric, over 1,000 theatres in the United States adopted the DTS system.
+Spielberg then selected DTS sound for his next film, Jurassic Park (1993).
+With the backing of Universal and its then-parent Matsushita Electric, over 1,000 theatres in the United States adopted the DTS system.